Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 Which is perhaps why the founders built a country where religion could influence society deeply without owning the machinery of government outright.

-That distinction may be the republic's quiet genius.
+That distinction may be the republic’s quiet genius.

 ## Render Unto Caesar